Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 ## Generic vegetable peelers

 The solution involves making `VegetablePeeler` generic.
-That is to say, we don't just implement a `VegetablePeeler`, we also declare which vegetable it can peel.
+We don't just implement a `VegetablePeeler`, we also declare which vegetable it can peel.

 ```py
 from typing import Generic, Protocol, TypeVar